NEAMAN PLASTIC SURGERY | SALEM, CORVALLIS, EUGENE, + PORTLAND, OREGON

 If you have progressive bending of your fingers or rope-like cords in your palm you may have Dupuytren’s disease.
 Initially, Dupuytren’s disease may present as painless lumps in the palm or dimpling of the skin which is called pitting.
 Eventually, cords may develop which progressively tighten, pulling the finger into the palm.

-Salem plastic surgeon Dr. Keith C. Neaman has extensive training and experience in the treatment of Dupuytren’s disease.
+Salem plastic surgeons Dr. Keith C. Neaman and Dr. Dustin Christiansen have extensive training and experience in the treatment of Dupuytren’s disease.
 To schedule your personal consultation, please call Neaman Plastic Surgery at 844-338-5445; if left untreated, progressive contracture of the finger can lead to decreased grip strength and permanent deformity of the fingers.

 What causes it and who can get it?